Debit and Cash Only

 Step 3: Testing the product

 If a brand and product pass muster on each previous step, it’s time to test the product out firsthand.
-To do so, Vautrin collects samples for the Travel Agency team to test.
+To do so, Vautrin collects samples for The Travel Agency team to test.

-“We consider how the product tested with the group and always take a consumer centric approach when making selections at our weekly category reviews,” Vautrin said.
+“We consider how the product tested with the group and always take a consumer-centric approach when making selections at our weekly category reviews,” Vautrin said.

 If a product effectively meets a need that’s currently in demand and not met by another product in the inventory, Vautrin makes the call to bring it in.